-Bifenthrin (Bifenture, Brigade, Fanfare) is labeled for use on pears.
+- Bifenthrin (Bifenture, Brigade, Fanfare) is labeled for use on pears.
 This is a relatively established pyrethroid in other crops, and was one of the first that demonstrated mite control in addition to the efficacy profile common to other members of this family.
 Besides European and twospotted spider mites, the label also includes aphids, codling moth, green fruitworm and leafrollers, leafhoppers, plant and stink bugs, and plum curculio.
 Pear psylla is not on the label.
-This material has a high bee poisoning hazard.

-Formulations available and EPA registration numbers: Bifenture (United Phosphorus) 2EC: 70506-57; Brigade (FMC) 10WS: 279-3108; Fanfare (Makhteshim Agan) 2EC: 66222-99.

-Cyfluthrin (Baythroid) is registered for use on all pome and stone fruits in New England.
+This material has a high bee poisoning hazard. - Cyfluthrin (Baythroid) is registered for use on all pome and stone fruits in New England.
 This synthetic pyrethroid has activity on a broad range of the major insect pest species in tree fruit crops, including leafhoppers, internal Lepidoptera, leafrollers, plum curculio, apple maggot, sawflies, true bugs, San Jose scale crawlers, American plum borer, black cherry aphid, and cherry fruit fly.
-It has a high bee poisoning hazard.
+It has a high bee poisoning hazard. - Esfenvalerate (Asana XL).

-Fomulation available and EPA registration number: Baythroid XL (Bayer) 1L: 264-840; 2EC: 264-745.

-Cyfluthrin/Imidacloprid (Leverage) is labeled against a wide range of pests of pome fruit and stone fruit.
-It is a combined formulation of imidacloprid, the a.i. found in Provado, plus the pyrethroid cyfluthrin, the a.i. in Baythroid.
-The pome fruit label includes internal worms and leafrollers, aphids (except woolly apple aphid), apple maggot (combined with a sticker), sawfly, plum curculio, San Jose scale crawlers, and plant bugs; the stone fruit label adds Japanese beetle, American plum borer, and cherry fruit fly, among others.
-This product may not be applied prebloom.
-It has a high bee poisoning hazard.
-[Note: For best effectiveness and insecticide resistance management, the use of pre-mixes such as Leverage should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.]

-Formulation available and EPA registration number: Leverage 2.7 (Bayer) 1.6EC: 264-770.

-Esfenvalerate (Asana XL).
 Asana XL is a purified ester of fenvalerate with generally better activity, which is reflected in its low labeled usage rates.
 Asana XL is registered for control of apple, pear, and stone fruit pests.
 It is particularly useful for prebloom insect control on apple and against pear psylla; however, tolerance or resistance to fenvalerate has been documented in some New York pear psylla populations.
+It has a high beepoisoning hazard. - Fenpropathrin (Danitol) is labeled for control of insect pests of pome and stone fruits, including leafminers, leafhoppers, leafrollers, tarnished plant bug, aphids, stink bugs, plum curculio, internal leps, and apple maggot, with activity also against European red mite.
+It has a high bee poisoning hazard. - Gamma-Cyhalothrin (Proaxis) is identical to lambda-cyhalothrin, below, in that they both contain the same a.i., but, whereas Warrior is a mixture of both the active and inactive isomer, Proaxis contains only the active ("resolved") isomer.
+It is formulated as a 0.5 lb a.i. /gal capsule suspension, but because 1 gal of Warrior contains the same amount of active isomer as

+1 gal of Proaxis, the labeled uses, rates, and restrictions of the two products are identical.
 It has a high beepoisoning hazard.

-Formulation available and EPA registration number: Asana XL (DuPont) 0.66EC: 352-515.

-Fenpropathrin (Danitol) is labeled for control of insect pests of pome and stone fruits, including leafminers, leafhoppers, leafrollers, tarnished plant bug, aphids, stink bugs, plum curculio, internal leps, and apple maggot, with activity also against European red mite.
-It has a high bee poisoning hazard.

-Formulation available and EPA registration number: Danitol (Valent) 2.4EC: 59639-35.

-Gamma-Cyhalothrin (Proaxis) is identical to lambda-cyhalothrin, below, in that they both contain the same a.i., but, whereas Warrior is a mixture of both the active and inactive isomer, Proaxis contains only the active ("resolved") isomer.
-It is formulated as a 0.5 lb a.i. /gal capsule suspension, but because 1 gal of Warrior contains the same amount of active isomer as 1 gal of Proaxis, the labeled uses, rates, and restrictions of the two products are identical.
-It has a high beepoisoning hazard.

-Formulation available and EPA registration number: Proaxis (Loveland) 0.5CS: 74921-3-34704.

-Lambda-Cyhalothrin (Lambda-Cy, Taiga Z, Voliam Xpress, Warrior) is labeled for control of insect pests of all tree fruits, including leafrollers, codling moth, oriental fruit moth, lesser appleworm, green fruitworm, leafminers, apple maggot, cherry fruit flies, plum curculio, plant bugs, leafhoppers, aphids, pear psylla, peachtree borers, American plum borer, Japanese beetle and San Jose scale.
-It has a high bee poisoning hazard.
+- Lambda-Cyhalothrin (Lambda-Cy, Taiga Z, Voliam Xpress, Warrior) is labeled for control of insect pests of all tree fruits, including leafrollers, codling moth, oriental fruit moth, lesser appleworm, green fruitworm, leafminers, apple maggot, cherry fruit flies, plum curculio, plant bugs, leafhoppers, aphids, pear psylla, peachtree borers, American plum borer, Japanese beetle and San Jose scale.
+It has a high bee poisoning hazard. - Permethrin (Ambush, Perm-Up, Pounce) is labeled for control of insect pests of cherries, pears, and peaches.
+On apples, use is restricted to prebloom and petal fall applications.
+Its recommended use is similar to that of esfenvalerate.
+It has a high bee-poisoning hazard.